 Google Chrome is one of the most popular browsers in this digital era.
-Though there are many other browsers like Mozilla Firefox, Internet Explorer, Safari etc. who are tough competitors, Chrome still tops on the list due to fast browsing speed, quick page load and display, and easy to use functions.
+Though there are many other browsers like Mozilla Firefox, Internet Explorer, Safari etc. who are tough competitors, Chrome still tops the list due to fast browsing speed, quick page load and display, and easy-to-use functions.

 Though Chrome has its list of advantages, sometimes this browser displays titled or untitled errors due to various reasons.
 One such error displayed by this browser on an unresponsive page is “ERR_CONNECTION_REFUSED”.

-“ERR_CONNECTION_REFUSED” – This error appears in Chrome browser, mainly when Chrome is struggling to open a web page, but unable to do so.
+“ERR_CONNECTION_REFUSED” – This error appears in the Chrome browser, mainly when Chrome is struggling to open a web page, but is unable to do so.

 - Site refused to connect

 - Browser extensions or software clashing with browser